-Since 1982, Dr. Skiba has taught nurses in the field of Nursing Informatics.
-Dr. Skiba currently is funded by a Health Resources & Services Administration (HRSA) Division of Nursing Advanced Nurse Education training grant to prepare nurses in the field of Informatics.
-This grant (a) supports online Master’s degree and post-MS programs targeting educators and (b) funds the I-Collaboratory, an innovative online community to support informatics learners.
+Since 1982, Diane Skiba has taught nurses in the field of Nursing Informatics.
+Skiba is currently funded by a Health Resources & Services Administration (HRSA) Division of Nursing Advanced Nurse Education training grant to prepare nurses in the field of Informatics.
+This grant supports online master’s degree and post-master's programs targeting educators and funds the I-Collaboratory, an innovative online community to support informatics learners.

-Dr. Skiba is an honorary member of Sigma Theta Tau and the American Academy of Nursing.
-In 2005, Dr. Skiba was awarded the National League for Nursing Excellence in Teaching Award.
+Skiba is an honorary member of Sigma Theta Tau and the American Academy of Nursing.
+In 2005, she was awarded the National League for Nursing Excellence in Teaching Award.